Music of the United States: Early classical music

 Amy Beach in 1908.
 First American woman to compose a symphony.

 During the colonial era, there were two distinct fields of what is now considered classical music.
 One was associated with amateur composers and pedagogues, whose style was originally drawn from simple hymns and gained sophistication over time.
 The other colonial tradition was that of the mid-Atlantic cities like Philadelphia and Baltimore, which produced a number of prominent composers who worked almost entirely within the European model; these composers were mostly English in origin, and worked specifically in the style of prominent English composers of the day.

 Classical music was brought to the United States during the colonial era.
 Many American composers of this period worked exclusively with European models, while others, such as Supply Belcher and Justin Morgan, also known as the First New England School, developed a style almost entirely independent of European models.
 Among the country's earliest composers was William Billings who, born in Boston, composed patriotic hymns in the 1770s; he was also influential "as the founder of the American church choir, as the first musician to use a pitch pipe, and as the first to introduce a violoncello into church service".
 Many of these composers were amateur singers who developed new forms of sacred music suitable for performance by amateurs, and often using harmonic methods which would have been considered bizarre by contemporary European standards.
 These composers' styles were untouched by "the influence of their sophisticated European contemporaries", using modal or pentatonic scales or melodies and eschewing the European rules of harmony.

-Charles Ives's blend of distinctly American elements with avant-garde techniques made him a key figure in the history of American classical music.